Sampling (noisy) quantum circuits through randomized rounding: Numerics

-For Max-Cut, the worst-case approximation ratio, $\alpha_{GW} \approx 0.878$, is only achieved under very specific conditions where, for each $(i,j) \in E$, the covariance $\Sigma_{ij} = \langle Z_i Z_j \rangle \approx -0.689$.
-Unless the graph and QAOA circuit are meticulously engineered to produce outputs with this covariance, the approximation ratio is expected to perform better than the theoretical bound.
-Interestingly, when increasing the depth of QAOA initially, the approximation ratio of our procedure may worsen.
-This occurs because smaller values of $\Sigma_{ij}$ tend to place adjacent edges in different sets, thereby improving the cut value.
-Although an increase in depth results in stronger noise effects, the improvement in performance due to the larger QAOA depth $p=2$ outweighs the losses caused by the noise.
-Unfortunately, this doesn't hold for greater values than $p$ as the noise kicks-in exponentially fast.
+Because of these competing effects, when increasing the depth of QAOA, the recovery ratio of our procedure may worsen, which can be understood by examining Figure \ref{plotFunctiong}.
+Smaller values of $\Sigma_{ij}$ tend to place adjacent edges in different sets, thereby improving the cut value.
+Although an increase in depth results in stronger noise effects, the improvement in performance due to the larger QAOA depth $p=3$ outweighs the losses caused by the noise.
+Unfortunately, this doesn't hold for greater values of $p$ as the noise kicks-in exponentially fast.

 Similarly, the worst-case bound of $2/\pi$ for QUBO is realized for a specific covariance matrix for a given graph.
 In practice, however, our method significantly outperforms this theoretical bound.

 \item \textbf{Sampling from the Noisy Quantum Circuit Beyond Expectation Values (Figure \ref{fig:Distributions}).} Th. \ref{theoremNoisyMaxcut} and \ref{theoremNoisyQUBO} demonstrate that, under depolarizing noise, after a fixed number of gates (or logarithmic depth for QUBO), the samples produced by our procedure match, in expectation, those generated by the noisy quantum circuit.
 However, recent research has shifted focus from optimizing the expectation value of the objective function produced by the quantum circuit to analyzing the tail of the distribution of the objective function \cite{Barron2024}.
 This approach involves sampling the quantum computer multiple times and retaining only the top $\alpha$ fraction of samples, where $\alpha$ is a predetermined parameter.
 This quantity, often referred to as the Conditional Value-at-Risk (CVaR), has been shown to recover noiseless samples for certain well-chosen values of $\alpha$, which depend on the noise level in the circuit.
 Consequently, an important question arises: how does our sampling algorithm perform on the tail of the distribution?
 Do the tails of the distributions align, or is the correspondence limited to expectation values?